harrylowkey/code2image/README.md

 ```

 ## Example
-To learn more about the usage of this repository, visit: [instagram-coding-easily-api](https://github.com/harrylowkey/instagram-coding-easily-api)
+To learn more about the usage of this package, visiting: [instagram-coding-easily-api](https://github.com/harrylowkey/instagram-coding-easily-api)